COVID-19 and pregnancy

 How do I reduce my risk of COVID-19?

-⢠Wash your hands regularly.
-Use soap and water for at least 20 seconds.
-You don't have to have hand sanitizer, but it is useful for situations where you don't have access to soap and water
+- Wash your hands regularly, using soap and water for at least 20 seconds.
+You don't have to use hand sanitizer, but it is useful for situations where you don't have access to soap and water.

 Should I still get the flu vaccination during pregnancy?

-Yes!
-It is especially important to protect yourself from catching influenza during this time.
-All pregnant women should have the flu vaccine, this will help protect both you and your newborn baby from serious illness.
+Yes – it is especially important to protect yourself from catching influenza during this time.
+All pregnant women should have the flu vaccine as this will help protect both you and your newborn baby from serious illness.
 You should also have your whooping cough booster during pregnancy to protect your baby.

-Will the coronavirus harm my baby if I get infected during pregnancy?
+Will COVID-19 harm my baby if I get infected during pregnancy?

 The Coronavirus that causes COVID-19 does not appear to cause birth malformations or other specific problems for babies.
 Of the women who have had COVID-19 in late pregnancy, none of their babies tested positive for infection at the time of birth.
 Some unwell mothers did give birth prematurely, but this was due to a variety of factors, including other pregnancy-related complications.
 Researchers around the world are actively working together to collect information on outcomes for mothers and babies so that doctors are better informed when providing care and advice.